Hawaii Marijuana Laws

 Possession

 Possession of small amounts of cannabis has been decriminalized in Hawaii.
-Possessing no more than three grams of marijuana is a civil violation, punishable by a fine of up to $130.
+Possessing no more than 3 grams of marijuana is a civil violation, punishable by a fine of up to $130.
 Possession of amounts greater amounts than this is a crime.

-When the quantity possessed is more than a pound, the crime is a felony punishable by up to five years imprisonment and $10,000 in fines.
+When the quantity possessed is more than a pound, the crime is treated as possession with intent to deliver, a felony punishable by up to 5 years imprisonment and $10,000 in fines.

-Finally, possession with intent to sell within 750 feet of a school or park, or within 10 feet of a parked school vehicle is a felony and carries a maximum penalty of five years in prison and $10,000.
+Finally, possession with intent to sell within 750 feet of a school or park, or within 10 feet of a parked school vehicle is a felony and carries a maximum penalty of 5 years in prison and $10,000.

 Offense | Penalty | Incarceration | Max.
 Fine |